Apply to be an Eagle Scout NASA Astrobiologist

 This NASA Astrobiology program will take place in Yellowstone in areas inaccessible to the public in early July with geochemist Dr. Nancy Hinman and a small team who will conduct analyses in the field and also perform experiments in the laboratory in Mammoth, WY.
 Photochemical experiments will monitor growth and loss of photo chemically-active components such as hydrogen peroxide.

 On early Earth and on present-day Mars, UV radiation bombarded planetary surfaces.
 Any life would have had to develop strategies for surviving this bombardment.
 These experiments will collect thermophilic biofilms in hot springs for analysis to address questions about the reactions that took place on planetary surfaces.
 The group is particularly interested in processes that lead to preservation of microfossils and biosignatures on Earth that can be extrapolated to processes that may occur on Mars.
 There will be a lot of hiking, observing, and sampling.
+The Eagles will fly to Missoula, MT and drive down with the team to the site.

 How to Apply